rael-g/Piece/docs/Architecture/Layers/Intermediate/Design.md

 *   **Visual Entities and Components Management:** Maintain an optimized representation of renderable objects in the world, their transformations, and their visual properties, linking them to Meshes and Materials.
 *   **Implementation of High-Level Concepts (C++):** Provide optimized C++ classes for concepts such as `Material`, `Mesh`, `Model`, `Camera`, `Light`, `RenderSystem`, `PostProcessingManager`, etc., which internally use the RAL interfaces.

-## 3. Interaction of the Intermediate C++ Layer with the C++ Backend
+## 3. Interaction of the Piece.Core (C++) with the C++ Backend

-The intermediate layer, being implemented in C++, interacts directly with the RAL (Render Abstraction Layer) and WAL (Window Abstraction Layer) interfaces of the low-level backends.
+The Piece.Core, being implemented in C++, interacts directly with the RAL (Render Abstraction Layer) and WAL (Window Abstraction Layer) interfaces of the low-level backends.
 This interaction is direct and performant, without interop overhead, as both layers are in C++.

-However, the *instances* of these low-level backend interfaces (e.g., `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`) are not created directly by the intermediate layer.
+However, the *instances* of these low-level backend interfaces (e.g., `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`) are not created directly by the Piece.Core.
 Instead, they are obtained through the C++ `ServiceLocator`.
-The `ServiceLocator` provides C++ factory interfaces (e.g., `IGraphicsDeviceFactory`) that have been pre-configured and supplied by the high-level C# application via its .NET DI system.
+The `ServiceLocator` provides C++ factory interfaces (e.g., `IGraphicsDeviceFactory`) that have been pre-configured and supplied by the Piece.Framework (C#) via its .NET DI system.
 This ensures maximum efficiency and control over GPU resources and low-level operations, while centralizing the choice of backend implementation in the C# host.

-## 4. Interaction with the High-Level Layer (C# via P/Invoke)
+## 4. Interaction with the Piece.Framework (C# via P/Invoke)

-The intermediate C++ layer will expose an optimized and C-compatible API to be consumed by the high-level C# layer.
+The Piece.Core (C++) will expose an optimized and C-compatible API to be consumed by the Piece.Framework (C#).
 This C-compatible API will be accessed from C# via P/Invoke.

 ### 4.0.
 C++ Service Locator

-To enable the flexible injection and configuration of low-level C++ backends from the C# host application, the intermediate layer introduces a C++ `ServiceLocator`.
+To enable the flexible injection and configuration of low-level C++ backends from the C# host application, the Piece.Core introduces a C++ `ServiceLocator`.
 This `ServiceLocator` acts as a central registry for C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IWindowFactory`, `IPhysicsWorldFactory`) that are provided by the C# application at engine initialization.

-*   **Purpose:** To decouple the core intermediate layer from concrete backend implementations.
-Instead of directly loading backend DLLs or instantiating specific backend types, the intermediate layer requests factories from the `ServiceLocator` and uses them to create instances of `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`, etc.
+*   **Purpose:** To decouple the core Piece.Core from concrete backend implementations.
+Instead of directly loading backend DLLs or instantiating specific backend types, the Piece.Core requests factories from the `ServiceLocator` and uses them to create instances of `IGraphicsDevice`, `IWindow`, `IPhysicsWorld`, etc.
 *   **Mechanism:** The `ServiceLocator` stores `std::unique_ptr`s to these C++ factory interfaces.
 The C# host resolves C# wrapper factories (which encapsulate raw C++ factory pointers) via its .NET DI container and uses P/Invoke functions to pass these raw pointers to the C++ `ServiceLocator`.
 The `ServiceLocator` then takes ownership of these C++ factory instances.
 *   **Location:** Defined in `src/cpp/Piece.Intermediate/core/service_locator.h`.